zamp/DayZMapper/README.md

 will need either apache or some other http server that can handle php)
 2. Rename example_config.php to config.php
 3. Change config.php to have your username/password/hostname etc.
-4. Rename one of the map_MAPNAME_example.txt to map.txt (chernarus for chernarus, etc.)
+4. Copy one map txt file from maps and rename to map.txt
-Thanks to Falcon911 for takistan map
 5. Point your browser to wherever you copied stuff to.
 </pre>